 All of the pots and containers that I used to start my seedlings each year get a real workout.
 They often get used 3 or 4 times during an average season.
-That much use introduces the chance of soil borne diseases or fungi.
-So it is a good idea to clean up your seedling pots each year and December is the perfect time!
+That much use introduces the chance of soil-borne diseases or fungi.
+So it is a good idea to clean up your seedling pots each year and December is a perfect time!

-December is the perfect time to get next years garden planned.
-Most of us have some extra down times during the December holidays.
-Be sure to spend some of that time mapping out next years garden.
+Winter is the perfect time to get next year’s garden planned.
+Most of us have some extra downtimes during the December holidays.
+Be sure to spend some of that time mapping out next year’s garden.
 Remember to plan for crop rotation to help prevent disease and pest problems.

-Go though your stock of seeds and throw out any seed packets that are more than 4 or 5 years old.
-Use this time to prepare a list of seeds that you need to buy for next springs garden.
+Go through your stock of seeds and throw out any seed packets that are more than 4 or 5 years old.
+Use this time to prepare a list of seeds that you need to buy for next spring’s garden.
 Getting that list ready now will help you when all the seed catalogs show up in late winter.

-And when thinking about what gardeners can do in the winter time don’t forget about your local brick and mortar stores.
-Take some time to wander through the garden sections of your local big box stores, farm supply stores and even home improvement stores.
-Often they will have items left over from last season that they would rather just get rid of and not store for the next few months.
-I have often found GREAT deals on tools, compost and other supplies in the mostly abandoned garden sections of many stores this time of year.
+And when thinking about what gardeners can do in the wintertime don’t forget about your local brick-and-mortar stores.
+Take some time to wander through the garden sections of your local big box stores, farm supply stores, and even home improvement stores.
+Often they will have items leftover from last season that they would rather just get rid of and not store for the next few months.
+I have often found GREAT clearance deals on tools, compost, and other supplies in the mostly abandoned garden sections of many stores this time of year.

 December is the time to get a library card (if you don’t already have one).
 Hit the garden section of your local library and grab as many books as you can get.
 Cold December evenings are a perfect time to add to your garden knowledge I never seem to have time to read during the gardening season, so December is a great time to learn a little more about gardening.

-If you would like a few suggestions here’s a list of a few of my favorite gardening books along with links to find the on Amazon:
+If you would like a few suggestions here’s a list of a few of my favorite gardening books along with links to find them on Amazon:

 Four-Season Harvest by Elliot Coleman